 The Option Prophet is currently trading at $50.
 You think it is a bit overpriced and would like to own it if it drops down to $45.
-Your first choice could be to sit and wait for it to move lower.
+Your first choice would be to sit and wait for it to move lower.
 Or, you could sell a put at the 45-strike for $3.00 and wait for TOP to move lower.
-If TOP moves below $45 you will be assigned the shares.
+If TOP moves below $45, you will be assigned the shares.

 Cash-secured puts are an underutilized strategy.
 Before you start selling puts on every stock you want to own we need to discuss the specifics of the puts, what happens if you are assigned, not assigned, and the downfalls of the strategy.